Tomb of Kha and Merit: Contents

-The tomb of Kha and Merit was discovered entirely unrobbed, containing over 440 items.
+The tomb of Kha and Merit was discovered entirely unrobbed, with a funerary assemblage of over 500 objects.
+(Note: The number of items in the tomb is variously given as over 460, 500 or over 500.
+This discrepancy is due to the find being registered on 460 accession numbers with instances of more than one object being assigned to one number.)
 It is a rare example of an intact non-noble burial from the height of the Eighteenth Dynasty, and is the best provisioned of any similar tomb known from Egypt.
 The majority of the objects were used by Kha and Merit in life, such as clothing and furniture.
 Clothing was laundered and neatly folded in baskets or chests, and some furniture was given a fresh coat of paint.
 Other pieces were made to be placed in the tomb, having painted decoration in imitation of expensive inlay work and hieroglyphic texts that are often full of grammatical errors.
 The various boxes and chests were labelled for the use of either Kha or Merit with brief inscriptions in ink.
 Different kinds of breads, meats, vegetables, fruits and wine were provided for the deceased to eat in the afterlife.
 Despite the large number of items within the tomb, they were carefully laid out in an orderly fashion.
 The quality and quantity of objects is assumed to be typical of an upper-middle-class burial.
 Although less richly outfitted than noble or royal burials, it provides a more complete picture of the variety of food, clothing, and personal objects expected in burials during the mid-Eighteenth Dynasty.
-Since 2017, the tomb's contents have been the subject of the "TT8 Project", a multidisciplinary and non-invasive study of all the objects, the full publication of which is planned for 2024.
+Since 2017, the tomb's contents have been the subject of the "TT8 Project", a multidisciplinary and non-invasive study of the objects.

-Book of the Dead of Kha, papyrus.
-Museo Egizio, Turin (S. 8438).